Your skin has it’s very own moisturiser.

 These are the components responsible for keeping your skin lovely and moist, attracting and binding water from the atmosphere and drawing it into the skins cells.

-Think hydration, hydration, hydration, perfect for all you dry skin sufferers out there.
+Think hydration, hydration, hydration, perfect for all you dehydrated skin sufferers out there.

 Without getting to technical, these components form ionic interactions with keratin fibres, thus reducing the friction between the protein fibres, which increases the elasticity of our skin.